ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~

-If such a CA requires that new-account requests contain an "externalAccountBinding"
+If such a CA requires that newAccount requests contain an "externalAccountBinding"
 field, then it MUST provide the value "true" in the "externalAccountRequired" subfield
 of the "meta" field in the directory object.
 If the CA receives a
-new-account request without an "externalAccountBinding" field, then it SHOULD
+newAccount request without an "externalAccountBinding" field, then it SHOULD
 reply with an error of type "externalAccountRequired".

-When a CA receives a new-account request containing an
+When a CA receives a newAccount request containing an
 "externalAccountBinding" field, it decides whether or not to verify the
 binding.
 If the CA does not verify the binding, then it MUST NOT reflect the
 "externalAccountBinding" field in the resulting account object (if any).
 To